seligmar/react-redux-tutorial/README.md

 <!-- If there is only one type of state it still makes sense to consolidate all reducers using combineReducers so that the App can be easily scaled up  -->

+Action
-Action describes what is being accomplished
+the name should be descriptive of what is being accomplished

   <!-- * an action is a simple function that returns an object * -->